Documentation Index

 Get Attestation Report

-Fetch a fresh attestation report with your nonce:Verify Attestation (Python)
+Fetch a fresh attestation report with your nonce:Verify Attestation (TypeScript)

 Signature API